rajilsaj/imani/README.md

-# imani
+##  imani
-Appointment Scheduling and Patient Management System in Hospitals Imani Appointment Scheduling and Patient Management System in Hospitals Imani is a React Native application that allows users to schedule appointments with doctors, view their medical records, and manage their prescriptions.
-The application is built on top of Supabase, a cloud-based database and API service.
+Appointment Scheduling and Patient Management System in Hospitals

+Imani is a mobile application that allows users to schedule appointments with doctors, view their medical records, and manage their prescriptions.
+The application is built :
+* on top of Supabase,
+* a cloud-based database
+* and API service.

-Features
+### Features
-Appointment scheduling
+1. Appointment scheduling
-Medical record viewing
+2. Medical record viewing
-Prescription management
+3. Prescription management
-User authentication
+4. User authentication
-Role-based access control
+5. Role-based access control
+6. Getting Started

-Getting Started
+### Getting Started
 To get started with Imani, you will need to:

 Install Node.js and NPM